kaigg96/Portfolio-Manager-Pro/README.md

 - You can generate the second required action related to adding Xs to a Y by...
 1. Run GraphicalUIAppMain
 2. Select New Portfolio
-3. Select Browse Listed Companies
+3. Select View Portfolio (although you probably want to make a deposit and/or purchase some shares first!)

 - You can locate my visual component by...
 1. Run GraphicalUIAppMain